mmercdispose/backend-dsu-workspace/README.md

 ## Dependency updates and management
 Dependencies are added via `git subtree` (https://github.com/git/git/blob/master/contrib/subtree/git-subtree.txt) which is a technique to incorporate remote repositories into your (mono)repository with possiblity to futher work with them(pull new versions/commit and push new changes).

-**list all git dependencies and their remotes which are the same as the root folder:**
+**list all git dependencies (remote is the same as the root folder where the git repo code is living):**
 ```sh
 # the git subtree unfortunatelly does not provide any command/interface for this
 # you will have to use this having in mind that octopus dependencies might be only a subset of all remotes